 This document shows the legal name(s) and structure of the condo association as it was first legally organized.
 It should also include the registered agent and principals, and management of this legal structure.
 It is normally a short few pages at most.
 If the condo doc package does not contain this document, you may be able to find it on your state's business/incorporation website.

-This is usually a long document, and will normally be as old as when the condo was first built (or re-built).
+This is usually a very long document, and will normally be as old as when the condo was first built (or re-built).
 Hopefully by now the condo management company has scanned these documents and made them available in pdf format.
-If not, and they are requiring you to buy a big pack of copies (which you won't be able to easily email to your buyer), try this: go to your county's website and look at public records.
-It's very possibly you'll find a pdf you can download from there.
-In this document you'll find the initial builder's plans for phases of construction, layouts, and all kinds of legal documentation planning out most every aspect of the development.
+If not, and they are requiring you to buy a big pack of copies, try this: go to your county's website and look at public records.
+It's very possible you'll find a pdf of these condo docs you can download from there.
+In this document you'll find the initial builder's plans for phases of construction, zoning, layouts, and all kinds of legal documentation planning out most every aspect of the development.

 This document will be the most recent year-end financial statement.
-This should be given, mailed to every single owner within the condo association by the beginning of the year and also must be included in the condo docs package given to the buyer.
-While not required, it's also recommended to request a current financial statement (most recent month-end) from the condo manager to include in this condo docs package, especially if the sales contract is happening in the last half of the year.
+This should be given, mailed to every single owner within the condo association by the beginning of the year and also must be included in the condo docs package given to the buyer whenever requested.
+Note: While not required, it's also recommended to REQUEST A CURRENT financial statement (most recent month-end) from the condo manager to include in this condo docs package, ESPECIALLY IF THE SALES CONTRACT IS HAPPENING IN THE LAST HALF OF THE YEAR.

 More on Condo Rules

-Frequently Asked Questions and Answers is an important document that really does answer the most asked questions!
-This short 1-2 pages will answer the questions that mortgage companies most often need to know before approving lending in a condo association.. things like if there are lawsuits, is there a master/other association also with required membership, voting rights, etc.
+Frequently Asked Questions and Answers is another important condo document that really does answer the most asked questions!
+This short 1-2 pages will answer the questions that mortgage companies most often need to know before approving lending in a condo association.
+Items normally included in the FAQ doc will including: are there any lawsuits involving the condo board/association, is there a master/other association also with required membership, voting rights, etc.

 Most sales contracts will stipulate that the seller provide the buyer with this condo docs package within a certain number of days after the contract has been executed.
 It's usually a very short period of time, as few as 3 days.
 This is why we recommend as soon as a seller decides to sell, take the extra step then to obtain this condo docs package.